Colleyville Heritage Winter Invitational

 - will almost never vote on an rvi absent a straight up concession.

-- happy to vote on disclosure theory when the interp is something like "must disclose 30 minutes before." more specific interps like full text, cites, etc will make me annoyed more than anything. the violation must be verifiable ie text screenshots or something. a verbal disclosure interaction that i cannot verify is something i do not want to have to deal with because people like to lie about this stuff for some god forsaken reason. im going to choose to not engage with it or vote on it if i cant verify the violation.
+- happy to vote on disclosure theory when the interp is something like "must disclose 30 minutes before." more specific interps like full text, cites, etc will make me annoyed more than anything. the violation must be verifiable ie text screenshots or something. a verbal disclosure interaction that i cannot verify is something i do not want to have to deal with because people like to lie about this stuff for some god forsaken reason. im going to choose to not engage with it or vote on it if i cant verify the violation. i will not look at the wiki or anything like that myself. in instances of safety issues, wiki disclosure is most likely not necessary but ur opponent getting the aff somehow probably is.

 [[ ]] LD SPECIFIC: